 What is the situation at London Met?

-In 2018/19 the degree awarding gap at London Met stood at 20.6pp, with 56.3% of our UK domiciled Black, Asian and Minority Ethnic students receiving a first/2:1 degree classification compared to 76.9% of the White cohort.
+In 2019/20 the degree awarding gap at London Met stood at 18.5 percentage points, with 67.5% of our UK domiciled Black, Asian and Minority Ethnic students receiving a first/2:1 degree classification compared to 86% of the White cohort.

-We believe this gap is unacceptable, and as such are taking radical steps to eliminate the awarding gap, to change the culture of the University and to improve the learning experience of our diverse student body.
+Although the gap has been reducing in the past two years, we believe this gap is unacceptable, and as such are taking radical steps to eliminate it, to change the culture of the University and to improve the learning experience of our diverse student body.